lucasjellema/fontys-2022-microservices-kafka-dapr/lab1-intro-daprio/readme.md

 ```
 Note: if the current directory contains other yaml-files you may see unexpected and unintended effects as Dapr tries to interpret them as well.

-This instruction starts a Dapr sidecar (a personal assistant) and instructing the sidecar to know about a state store called *durable-statestore*.
+This instruction starts a Dapr sidecar (a personal assistant) and instructs the sidecar about a state store called *durable-statestore*.
 This statestore is backed by a MySQL Database for which the connection details are provided.
-Now when anyone asks this sidecar to save state and specifies the *durable-statestore* as the state store to use for that request, it will know where to go and it because of the many built in building blocks in Dapr it also knows what to do in order to talk state affairs with MySQL.
+Now when anyone asks this sidecar to save state and specifies the *durable-statestore* as the state store to use for that request, the Dapr sidecar will know where to go and because of the many built in building blocks in Dapr it also knows what to do in order to talk state affairs with MySQL.

-You will find lines like these ones in the logging produced by Dapr when startingup:
+You will find lines like these ones in the logging produced by Dapr when starting up:
 ```
 INFO[0000] Creating MySql schema 'dapr_state_store'      app_id=myotherapp instance=DESKTOP-NIQR4P9 scope=dapr.contrib type=log ver=edge
 INFO[0000] Creating MySql state table 'state'            app_id=myotherapp instance=DESKTOP-NIQR4P9 scope=dapr.contrib type=log ver=edge
 INFO[0000] component loaded. name: durable-statestore, type: state.mysql/v1  app_id=myotherapp instance=DESKTOP-NIQR4P9 scope=dapr.runtime type=log ver=edge
 ```

-This confirms that Dapr initialized communications with the MySQL instancem, it also created the default schema and default table in it for storing state.
+This confirms that Dapr initialized communications with the MySQL instance, it also created the default schema and default table in it for storing state.

 Let us now create some state, in exactly the same way as we created state before - when it was saved in Redis Cache.